Business Management

 Lecture content:

-Economic uncertainty manifests particularly quickly in the global financial markets in form of fluctuating rates and real losses for all involved agents.
+Economic uncertainty manifests particularly quickly in the global financial markets in the form of fluctuating rates and real losses for all involved agents.
 Financial markets can mirror exogenous risks such political crises or changing global powers.
-Functioning financial markets and their regulation are essential for economic and sustainable development in a world in transformation.
+Functioning financial markets and their regulations are essential for economic and sustainable development in a world in transformation.
 The course introduces students to the most important models of financial markets theory and their relevance for the agents in financial markets.
-The course focuses on the holistic consideration of contexts and interdependencies, as well as on providing deep insights to financial market developments, products and market participants: - Financial market fundamentals: types of financial markets, interest rate structures, market efficiency, international financial markets - Financial market participants, with a focus on financial institutions such as banks and insurance companies and financial intermediation.
-Characteristics of the banking industry and banking regulations - Role of Fintechs in financial markets & transactions - Financial market pricing: Capital Asset Pricing Model (CAPM) and Arbitrage Pricing Theory - Neo-Institutionalism and Behavioral Finance: restrictions, Prospect Theory, market-related and behavioral anomalies - Current issues in financial markets
+The course focuses on the holistic consideration of contexts and interdependencies, as well as on providing deep insights into financial market developments, products, and market players: - financial market fundamentals: types of financial markets, interest rate structures, market efficiency, international financial markets; - financial market participants, with a focus on financial institutions such as banks and insurance companies and financial intermediaries.
+Characteristics of the banking industry and banking regulations; - role of fintech companies in financial markets & transactions; - financial market pricing: Capital Asset Pricing Model (CAPM) and Arbitrage Pricing Theory; - neo-Institutionalism and behavioral finance: restrictions, prospect theory, market-related and behavioral anomalies; and - current issues in financial markets.

 Learning Outcomes:

-Upon completing this course, students are familiar with the core models of capital market theory.
-They possess deep and comprehensive insights to financial market structures and agents, in particular financial institutions.
-They understand the principles of neoliberal institutional economics with its assumptions and their limitations, which Behavioral Finance seeks to overcome by drawing on behavioral science and psychology.
-They can apply theoretical knowledge on financial markets and behavioral science responding to particular situations in order to implement change processes in financial markets and anticipate potential impacts.
-After completing this course, students know how to categorize occurring phenomena and assess the effectiveness of regulatory steps.
-They are familiar with the tasks and tools of the most relevant financial institutions as well as their interrelationships.
+Upon completion of this course students will: - be familiar with the core models of capital market theory; - have gained deep and comprehensive insights into financial market structures and agents, in particular financial institutions; - understand the principles of neoliberal institutional economics with its assumptions and their limitations, which behavioral finance seeks to overcome by drawing on behavioral science and psychology; - be able to apply theoretical knowledge of financial markets and behavioral science, responding to particular situations in order to implement change processes in financial markets and anticipate potential impacts; - know how to categorize occurring phenomena and assess the effectiveness of regulatory steps; and - be familiar with the tasks and tools of the most relevant financial institutions as well as their interrelationships.
 As this course pursues a holistic approach towards analyzing financial markets and dependencies, it also promotes systematic and holistic thinking.
-It helps them develop their analytical and assessment skills by thoroughly exploring financial market tools.
+It helps students develop their analytical and assessment skills by thoroughly exploring financial market tools.

 Superior module: